 Overall, our business growth is driven by the market demand for large format electronic displays and the depth and quality of our products, including related control systems, the depth of our service offerings and our technology that serve these market demands.
-This growth, however, is partially offset by declines in product prices caused by increasing competition as well as declines in the costs of the raw materials and improved product designs and manufacturing methods, which decrease the per unit selling prices of displays.
+This growth, however, is partially offset by declines in product prices caused by increasing competition.
 Within each business unit, there are also key growth drivers that apply uniquely to that business unit.